angus-mackenzie/ASD-Notes/ASD05.md

 * If the Team determines that it can address more product Backlog
     * Can consult the Product Owner on which additional items to be added
 ### Non-viable
-* If the sprint proves not to be viable, the SM can terminate the Sprint and initiate a new S planning meeting
+* If the sprint proves not to be viable, the SM can terminate the Sprint and initiate a new Sprint planning meeting
     * The SM can make this change if requested by the Team or Product Owner
     * The Sprint can prove to be not viable:
         * If the tech proves unworkable
         * If the business conditions change so that the Sprint will not be of value to the business
         * If the team is interfered with during the Sprint by anyone outside the team
 ### Team Responsibility During a Sprint
-* The team members have two administrative responsibilities during the SPrint
+* The team members have two administrative responsibilities during the Sprint
     * Attend the daily Scrum meeting
     * Keep the Sprint Backlog up-to-date and available in a public folder, server - visible to all
         * New tasks must be added to the Sprint Backlog as they are conceived, and the running, day-to-day estimated hours remaining for each task must be kept up-tp-date